3.

 Width of profile cascade

 The width of the profile cascade b, defined in Figure 5, is based on the required length of the chord, which is a compromise between the optimal aerodynamic design and the required strength of the blades and their roots.
-If we know the width, it is not a problem to determine the number of blades respectively the pitch from the blade cascade density.
+If we know the width, it is not a problem to determine the number of blades respectively the pitch from the density of profile cascade σ.

 Range of values of some geometric and aerodynamic variables of blade cascades